Patagonia Galvanized Jacket

 For a company with a rich history in alpine exploring, Patagonia has a surprisingly modest hardshell collection.
 That said, their top-end Pluma is a formidable, lightweight offering.
 Updated about a...

-Slotting in as the warmest and most weather-ready softshell in Arc’teryx’s Gamma family, the Gamma MX Hoody is built for serious backcountry pursuits like skiing and ice climbing.
-Throughout a season of...
+Slotting in as the warmest and most weather-ready softshell in Arc’teryx’s Gamma family, the Gamma Heavyweight Hoody (formerly the Gamma MX) is built for serious backcountry pursuits like skiing and ice climbing.
+Throughout a season of testing in the...

 Best Softshell Jackets of 2024